nolash/weechat-pss/README.md

 # Connect to the node
 # by default host 127.0.0.1 port 8546
-# when connected a message buffer for that node is created
-# the buffer will be named pss_<pssname>, in this example pss_foo
 /pss foo connect

 # Print public key of node